Walt Disney World is known for its four theme parks, but what about all the places that stay open past when the parks close?

 We Bet You Don’t Know About These Late Night Spots in Disney World

 Enchanted Rose Lounge

 Did you know that there are themed lounges in the Resorts of Disney World?
 Even if you’re not staying at Disney, these can be worth visiting!
-Over at Disney’s Grand Floridian Resort & Spa, one of the newest bars is Enchanted Rose Lounge themed after Disney’s Beauty and the Beast.
+Over at Disney’s Grand Floridian Resort & Spa, you can visit Enchanted Rose Lounge, which is themed after Disney’s Beauty and the Beast.

 If you’re a seasoned Grand Floridian Disney fan, you might remember that this lounge replaced Mizner’s Lounge.
 Disney made the bar much bigger and elegant, even adding a chandelier that is meant to mimic Belle’s iconic yellow dress.